COMP 7021 Knowledge Representation and Reasoning

 Coordinator Yan Zhang Opens in new window

 Description Knowledge representation and reasoning is one of the fundamental components of Artificial Intelligence.
 It studies ways to represent and reason about human knowledge effectively in formal computational models, and eventually to solve complex tasks using computer systems.
-This unit covers logic foundations of knowledge representation, Answer Set Programming approaches for declarative problem solving, intelligent agent modelling, and theory and practice of knowledge graphs.
+This unit covers logic foundations of knowledge representation and reasoning, Answer Set Programming approaches for declarative problem solving, intelligent agent modelling, diagnostic and probabilistic reasoning.
+This unit is part of the important preparations for career paths to AI engineers, robotics engineers and intelligent software engineers.

 School Computer, Data & Math Sciences